This year’s Hardwicke’s annual Franchising Day will be taking place online.

 Breakout 2: Making Exclusivity Fit for the Future – Beyond Territories

 Developments in technology, remote working and connectivity are key drivers for change in business.
 Covid has put the possibilities into sharper focus.
-Brie Stevens-Hoare QC and Ebony Alleyne will be hosting this workshop to explore how those changes can be translated into a franchise agreement.
+Brie Stevens-Hoare KC and Ebony Alleyne will be hosting this workshop to explore how those changes can be translated into a franchise agreement.
 In franchising the territory was key and all too often a source of tension.
 Can we and should we abandon physical boundaries?
 Can we look at them another way and perhaps make them fit for the future?
 What other boundaries or defined limits might work and create more opportunities??This session will make time for a lively and creative discussion.

 Breakout 3: Liquidated Damages Clauses in Franchising

-David Lewis QC and Martyn Griffiths will lead a discussion on the use of liquidated damages clauses in franchising.
+David Lewis KC and Martyn Griffiths will lead a discussion on the use of liquidated damages clauses in franchising.
 This will cover a brief overview of the law in this area and the examination of a sample clause.
 If any attendees have recently incorporated a liquidated damages clause that they would like to discuss, they can submit it to David and Martyn in advance of the session.
 Time permitting, the session will move on to consider whether such clauses could be used in franchising after Morris-Garner v One Step UKSC 20 and the removal of Wrotham Park damages

 |15:15 – 16:00||Plenary Session